wjthornberry/CoffeeFinder/README.md

 # CoffeeFinder

-Your personal guide to delicious coffee.
-There's an incredible amount of different types of coffee out there.
-Where do you even begin?
-Should you start with blends?
-Or single origins?
-By taking this short quiz, CoffeeFinder finds the type of coffee you'll click with.
+Your personal guide to finding a new friend.
+There's an incredible amount of different types of people out there.
+How do you make a new friend?
+By taking this short quiz, FriendFinder finds the type of person you'll click with.

 ## Easy
 Answer 10 simple questions — that's it.

 ## Quick
-CoffeeFinder only takes a few minutes, which enables you to get to the best part: tasting delicous coffee.
+FriendFinder's quiz only takes a few minutes, which enables you to get to the best part: hanging out with your new friend.

 ## Personalized
-Ever wanted a custom coffee recommendation based on your own unique personal tastes?
-You've found it: CoffeeFinder.
+Ever wanted to make a new friend that really gets you?
+You've found it: FriendFinder.

 # Under the Hood (Technology)